OLDFIELD = PERFORMANCE + PROFIT

 PETER AND JULIANA MCARTHUR

 Peter and Juliana took on the stud in 2008.
-Shortly after, they expanded the herd by purchasing 150 registered breeders from the South Australian Poll Hereford stud Markowen.
+They expanded the herd by purchasing 150 registered breeders from the South Australian Poll Hereford stud Markowen.
 These new genetics strengthened the Oldfield herd, run on “Burn Brae” at Mullaley and “South Yamba” at Emerald Hill near Gunnedah.

 "We select for functional cattle that can handle Australian outback conditions.

 Good growth rates and fertility are essential," Peter says.